McClaneKicksAss/IoTSummer2016Group4/README.md

 Usage & Running
 ======
 To run, download the zip file and unzip to a directory.

 Install Node.js and install Bower using 'npm install -g'.

 Incorporate bower into the directory file containing the webroot folder.

-Implement the project file into eclipse, then use eclipse to compile main.java then type http://localhost:8080 on a web browser to see the map results.
+Implement the project file into eclipse, then use eclipse to compile main.java.

+Type http://localhost:8080 on a web browser to see the map results.

 Contributors
 ======